12 October 2010

-Really independent music - for example Andreas Altenfelder's trumpet work on track 5 or Manfred Schulze's bariton sax musing which is througout insistent but never hermetic.
+Really independent music - for example Andreas Altenfelder's trumpet work on track 5 or Manfred Schulze's bariton sax musings which are always insistent but never hermetic.

 Manfred Schulze who was the founder of the M.S.
 Bläser Quintet has died 2010.
 From 1992 he was forced to abandon music because of a grave disease.